 5. Avoid Consistency in the Relationship.
 Avoid “regular, ongoing personal conversations in which you’re developing themes, favorite topics, or a continuing dialogue.”

 6. Don’t Share Your Personal Feelings.
 By not sharing personal feelings or experiences it curtails their ability to relate to you.
 Again, it’s OK to have conversations with folks, but just don’t share your feelings.
-Granted, this can be a hard habit to break since it is so natural to do so.
+Granted, this can be a hard habit to break because it is so natural to do so.

 7. Be Unflinchingly Honest with Yourself.
 Be aware if you are feeling even slightly attracted to someone else.
 Honestly consider why you are looking forward to the next time you see that person.
 It’s about how much you want to have a happy marriage versus how much you enjoy sharing your feelings and having conversations with members of the opposite sex.
 Consider what it is that has caused the attraction with this person in the first place.
 Perhaps you might be feeling that this person offers something that you are missing.
 Identify it and work at finding it with your spouse.